uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Milestone 1: Mockup Development

-The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system.
+The primary goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

 Milestone 1 was managed using [UHM Lost and Found GitHub Project Board M1](https://github.com/orgs/uhm-lost-and-found/projects/2/views/2):

+### Milestone 2: Full-Stack Integration

+The primary goal of Milestone 2 was to implement functionality to the website.
+More specifically, have pages that read and write data to MongoDB collections.

 Milestone 2 was managed using [UHM Lost and Found GitHub Project Board M2](https://github.com/orgs/uhm-lost-and-found/projects/4/views/1):

+### Milestone 3: Full Functionality

+The primary goal of Milestone 3 is to create full functionality of all working parts of the website to completion.

 Milestone 3 was managed using [UHM Lost and Found GitHub Project Board M3](https://github.com/orgs/uhm-lost-and-found/projects/5/views/3):